oruga-ui/oruga/packages/docs-next/documentation/index.md

 ### Styling

-Oruga comes without any styling by default, but you can add styles by simply adding an additional theme package.
+Oruga comes without any styling by default, but you can easily add your own styles or an additional theme package.
-For more details and a list of existing themes, see [#themes](/documentation/themes).
+For more details and a list of available themes, see [#customisation](/documentation/customisation) and [#themes](/documentation/themes).

-The Oruga <i>default theme</i> can be added by:
+The default **Oruga theme** can be added by:

 ::: code-group